spacecowboy/AndroidGCMTutorial/android-client/README.md

 fact that it keeps that database synchronized across all of your devices.
 Structure of the app is as follows:

-* Code relevant for the app, like it UI and such are present in the package _com.nononsenseapps.linksgcm_.
+* Code relevant for the app, like its UI and such, is present in the package _com.nononsenseapps.linksgcm_.
 * Data is stored in a database, which is handled by the classes present in _com.nononsenseapps.linksgcm.database_.